For business owners with something worth protectingFor owners with something worth protecting

 The kids have their own lives.
 The offers haven’t felt right.

-That’s not the ending your legacy deserves.
+That is not the ending your business deserves.

 You didn’t spend years building a business